-A recent mapping and structural study by Kowalski (2021) of one of the already mentioned second-order synclinal/graben elements branching off from the SE rim of the North Sudetic Synclinorium, the Wleń Graben (Figs. 2 and 7) offers an opportunity to have a closer look on another example of a Late-Cretaceous - Early Palaeogene macro-scale tectonic structure in the NW part of the Sudetes.
+A recent mapping and structural study by Kowalski (2020) of one of the already mentioned second-order synclinal/graben elements branching off from the SE rim of the North Sudetic Synclinorium, the Wleń Graben (Figs. 2 and 7) offers an opportunity to have a closer look on another example of a Late-Cretaceous - Early Palaeogene macro-scale tectonic structure in the NW part of the Sudetes.
 The Wleń Graben is a narrow structure, c.
-17.5 km long and up to 3.5 km wide, downthrown into the low-grade metamorphics of the Kaczawa Slate Belt, filled with Permian, Triassic and Upper Cretaceous (up to lower Coniacian) mostly sedimentary, shallow marine or continental deposits and "bounded by steep, NW-SE-oriented, normal and reverse faults" (Kowalski, 2021; Fig. 11).
+17.5 km long and up to 3.5 km wide, downthrown into the low-grade metamorphics of the Kaczawa Slate Belt, filled with Permian, Triassic and Upper Cretaceous (up to lower Coniacian) mostly sedimentary, shallow marine or continental deposits and "bounded by steep, NW-SE-oriented, normal and reverse faults" (Kowalski, 2020; Fig. 11).
 The graben was earlier studied by Gorczyca-Skała (1977) and discussed by Solecki (1994, 2011), who stressed the particular significance of NNE-SSW to NE-SW directed compression in its formation.
-Kowalski (2021) advocates a multistage evolution of the graben, from Late Cretaceous times (post-Santonian?)

-onwards, including the first, extensional stage of its formation with active NW-SE striking normal faults, followed by compressional event of "probably latest Cretaceous to early Palaeogene(?)" age, re-activating and inverting the latter discontinuities and producing new reverse faults and overthrusts, particularly in the central and southern parts of the graben.
+Kowalski (2020) advocates a multistage evolution of the graben, from Late Cretaceous times (post-Santonian?) onwards, including the first, extensional stage of its formation with active NW-SE striking normal faults, followed by compressional event of "probably latest Cretaceous to early Palaeogene(?)" age, re-activating and inverting the latter discontinuities and producing new reverse faults and overthrusts, particularly in the central and southern parts of the graben.
 This was postdated by minor sinistral displacements of the graben fragments along cross-cutting faults of NE-SE trend, and the evolution is believed by this author to have ended with an extensional episode of limited significance, presumably already during the mid- to late Cenozoic.

-The cross-sections of the Wleń Graben elaborated by Kowalski (2021) on the basis on his mapping fieldwork and scarce borehole data (Fig. 11) show a rather regular syncline, only slightly modified by the graben's boundary faults and locally complicated by faults striking obliquely to the syncline's axis (Fig. 11).
-The metamorphic basement top is depicted as concordantly adherent to the overlying, synclinally bent base Rotliegend surface.
-The latter solution, together with the above mentioned apparent lack of a dip-slip reverse displacement-related contribution of the 'boundary faults' to the formation of the Wleń Graben, suggest the 'graben's' origin as rather due to downfolding (buckling) than downthrowing on reverse faults..
-It is no wonder the cited author suggests a seismic survey to be made in order to better understand the structural geometry of the graben.
+The cross-sections of the Wleń Graben prepared by Kowalski (2020) and based on his mapping fieldwork and scarce borehole data (Fig. 11) show a rather regular syncline, only slightly modified by the graben's boundary faults and locally complicated by faults striking obliquely to the syncline's axis (Fig. 11).
+The metamorphic basement top is depicted as concordantly draped around the overlying, synclinally bent base Rotliegend surface.
+The latter solution may prove problematic and the cited author suggests a seismic survey to be made in order to better understand the structural geometry of the graben.